Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Abstract

 \section{Abstract}

-Continuous optimization based motion planners require deciding on a maneuver homotopy before optimizing the trajectory.
-Under uncertainty, maneuver intentions of other participants can be unclear, and the vehicle might not be able to decide on the most suitable maneuver.
-This work introduces a method that incorporates multiple maneuver preferences in planning.
-It optimizes the trajectory by considering weighted maneuver preferences together with uncertainties ranging from perception to prediction while ensuring the feasibility of a chance-constrained fallback option.
-Evaluations in both driving experiments and simulation studies show enhanced interaction capabilities and comfort levels compared to conventional \mbox{planners}, which consider only a single maneuver.
+Continuous optimization based motion planners require specifying a maneuver class before calculating the optimal trajectory for that class.
+In traffic, the intentions of other participants are often unclear, presenting multiple maneuver options for the autonomous vehicle.
+This uncertainty can make it difficult for the vehicle to decide on the best option.
+This work introduces a continuous optimization based motion planner that combines multiple maneuvers by weighting the trajectory of each maneuver according to the vehicle's preferences.
+In this way, the planner eliminates the need for committing to a single maneuver.
+To maintain safety despite this increased complexity, the planner considers uncertainties ranging from perception to prediction, while ensuring the feasibility of a chance-constrained emergency maneuver.
+Evaluations in both driving experiments and simulation studies show enhanced interaction capabilities and comfort levels compared to conventional planners, which consider only a single maneuver.